skip to Main Content

 Do you eat Chinese food or American food?

-Is this pear or apple?
+Is this a pear or an apple?

 Helen Fang